IdreesInc/Apple-Watch-Poketch/README.md

 To learn more and see it in action, click here!

 _Notice: "Poketch", "Pokemon", and the assets used in this project are soley owned by the Pokémon Company, Game Freak, and Nintendo.
-As such, the license for this project does not apply to the assets in this repository._
+As such, the license for this project does not apply to assets in this repository owned by the aforementioned companies._